jimmygchen/eip4844-devnet/README.md

-# Running a node (Lighthouse/Geth) on EIP-4844 devnet-7
+# Running a node (Lighthouse/Geth) on Dencun devnet-8

-Docker Compose setup for running a Lighthouse/Geth node on devnet v7.
-Builds docker images from EIP-4844 devnet-7 branches of Lighthouse and Geth.
+Docker Compose setup for running a Lighthouse/Geth node on Dencun devnet-8.
+Builds docker images from Dencun devnet-8 branches of Lighthouse and Geth.

 ## Run with Docker